Alectriciti/comfyui-adaptiveprompts/README.md

 ## Disclaimers

 This project took me awhile.
-I'm still  If you have any optimizations or suggestions, please feel free to contribute.
+If you have any optimizations or suggestions, please feel free to contribute by creating a new issue.

 I have no plans to adapt this to any other UI, as dynamic-prompts for A1111.
 It didn't need it.
 It's far more efficient and useful than ComfyUI's implementation.

 ---